KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 The protocol specifies:

-1. **Source Identification**: Which centropic structure provides the replenishment — Aionic attunement, Theonic reconnection, archetypal field alignment, or harmonic bridging with an aligned being.
+1. **Origin Identification**: Which centropic structure provides the replenishment — Aionic attunement, Theonic reconnection, archetypal field alignment, or harmonic bridging with an aligned being.

 2. **Channel Establishment**: A resonance pathway (C₈ configuration) must connect source to target.
 This requires: